bitcoin/bitcoin/doc/README_osx.txt

 To complicate things further, all builds must target an Apple SDK.
 These SDKs are free to download, but not redistributable.
-To obtain it, register for a developer account, then download the XCode 6.1.1 dmg: https://developer.apple.com/devcenter/download.action?path=/Developer_Tools/xcode_6.1.1/xcode_6.1.1.dmg
+To obtain it, register for a developer account, then download the Xcode 6.1.1 dmg: https://developer.apple.com/devcenter/download.action?path=/Developer_Tools/xcode_6.1.1/xcode_6.1.1.dmg

 This file is several gigabytes in size, but only a single directory inside is
 needed: Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.9.sdk

 Unfortunately, the usual linux tools (7zip, hpmount, loopback mount) are incapable of opening this file.
-To create a tarball suitable for gitian input, mount the dmg in OSX, then create it with:
+To create a tarball suitable for Gitian input, mount the dmg in OS X, then create it with:
   $ tar -C /Volumes/Xcode/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/ -czf MacOSX10.9.sdk.tar.gz MacOSX10.9.sdk

-The gitian descriptors build 2 sets of files: Linux tools, then Apple binaries which are created using these tools.
+The Gitian descriptors build 2 sets of files: Linux tools, then Apple binaries which are created using these tools.
 The build process has been designed to avoid including the SDK's files in Gitian's outputs.
 All interim tarballs are fully deterministic and may be freely redistributed.